TiBillet/Lespass/booking/doc/tibillet-booking-spec.md

 `validated` bookings are removed from the basket management page (see §4.1, steps 6–7) with no refund, as no payment has been collected.

-1. Member opens their account administration page and views their upcoming `confirmed` bookings.
+1. Member opens their account page and views their upcoming `confirmed` bookings.
-2. Member requests cancellation of a booking from the account administration page.
+2. Member requests cancellation of a booking from their account page.
 3. System checks whether the cancellation deadline has passed: the current time must be before the booking start time minus the resource's cancellation deadline.